 |Discovered||1960 Sparta Township, Michigan|

 Paula Red is a relatively new variety, introduced in Sparta, Michigan in 1968.
 The grower, Lewis Arends, named the new variety after his wife, Pauline.
-He found the chance seedling near a McIntosh block in his 80-acre orchard, so it is commonly thought that Paula Red may have McIntosh in its parentage.
+He found the chance seedling in 1960 near a McIntosh block in his 80-acre orchard, so it is commonly thought that Paula Red may have McIntosh in its parentage.